Dynamic Hatha Flow

 Ujjayi breath – Wikipedia

-The breath is used to warm up the body internally as well as externally, whllst promoting energy levels it also relaxes the mind and spirit through the ocean like sound produced.
-This breath is cleansing, Kriya sanskrit for purification.
-The breathing is dynamic as are the postures which means that it is an active class where you are given the space to challenge yourself at your own pace
+The breath is used to warm up the body both internally and externally, whilst boosting energy levels, it also relaxes the mind and spirit with the ocean like sound produced with the breath.
+Ujjayi is cleansing, a Kriya – sanskrit for purification.
+Dynamic yoga postures are sequenced into an active slow flow.
+You will find the space to challenge yourself at your own pace.
+It is likely that you will sweat out toxins, leaving you feeling clearer and lighter in body and spirit.

 Vinyasa Flow Yoga

 This is a general level class suitable for everyone.
-The focus is on Vinyasa which means a sequence of postures that flow seemlessly together.
-Please see blog for more information.
-As with all Amasu classes implicit are a mindful, buddhist philosophical approach and it’s application to the practice of yoga in all forms physical, moving, meditation, breathing, mindfulness and relaxation.
-The class will be accompanied by music and finishes with relaxation.
-Ujjaii breathing is also utilised in this class and the use of bandhas, yogic energy seals.
+The focus is on Vinyasa this means, a sequence of postures that flow seemlessly together with the breath.
+Please see Amasu Blog for more information.
+Amasu classes are mindfully taught from a Buddhist philosophical perspective and embody a compassionate approach.
+Each class is an authentic application to the practice of yoga within all forms of postures, movement, meditation, breathing, mindfulness and relaxation.
+Ujjaii breathing is utilised in this class and the use of bandhas, yogic energy seals.
+You will learn how to be mindful with your yoga practice and to develop strength and stamina, physically, mentally and emotionally.
+The foundation of Amasu classes involve all aspects of the Eight Limbs of Yoga – Patanjali.
+You will also learn some simple breathing techniques pranayama as well as yoga postures that are sequenced into a moving medicine meditation, incorporating, stretching, balancing, twisting, and inversions.

-All Amasu classes have monthly themes or focus for example working on specific areas of the body or mindfulness and or breathing movement synchronisation.
-Amasu is also a writer and will sometimes give guided meditations and narrate her own or other spiritual writers poems, prose or insights.
+Yoga teacher and writer Amanda Evans, will often give guided meditations and narrate her own or other spiritual writers poems, prose or insights.

 My First Yoga Class